KamKooner/KamKooner/README.md

 # 💫 About Me:

 * Bachelor's in Mathematics, minor in Computer Science.
 I have a keen interest in staying up-to-date with the latest technologies.
-* Experienced in programming languages such as Java, Python, TypeScript, C#, etc. and proficient in web development frameworks including ReactJs, Angular, & Spring.
+* Experienced in programming languages such as Java, Python, TypeScript, C#, etc. and proficient in web development frameworks including ReactJs, Angular, NextJs & Spring.
 * Dedicated and hardworking learner with a strong foundation in critical thinking, seeking opportunities to apply skills and gain experience as a Software Engineer.

 ## 🌐 Links: